Undergraduate Academic Advising

 When do I declare my major?

-First year students will enter as undeclared, but may declare during the second semester, and no later than the end of sophomore year.
+First year students will enter as undeclared, but may declare once registered for second semester, and no later than the end of sophomore year.
 This gives the chance to explore many options and to really think about what area you might want to study before getting too deep into a particular major.
 Most first year students will be assigned to their First Year Seminar (FYS) instructor who will serve as their advisor during this exploratory period.
 Students in some programs may be assigned to a staff advisor, or to a faculty advisor within the major of interest.

 Transfer students are assigned a faculty advisor within their major.